What an agent checks when it wakes.

 POST with retries and exponential backoff.
 Redirects refused.
 Fires any framework that can receive HTTP — LangGraph, OpenAI Agents SDK, n8n, a serverless function.

-For episodic agents with no public endpoint: read the accumulated events on your next run.
-The watching already happened; you just read the summary.
+For episodic agents with no public endpoint: skip the webhook and read the run's dataset on your next pass.
+The watching already happened; you just read the results.

-For the human-agent hybrid: same structured event, rendered readable.
-No dashboard in between.
+For the human-agent hybrid: wire the run to Slack, email, Zapier or Make from Apify's integrations panel — same structured event, no code, no dashboard in between.

 Our watchers identify themselves (Desvela-BrandWatch/0.1 (+https://desvela.dev/bot)), respect robots.txt by default, and never disguise themselves to defeat blocks.
 If a site does not want to be watched, we tell you instead of cheating — and we never charge for checks we could not run.
 This site ships an llms.txt, and desvela.dev publishes an ai-catalog.json manifest (ARD) — we preach the agent-readable web and practice it.